 Book review: Smart Brevity, The Power of Saying More with Less by Jim VandeHei, Mike Allen, and Roy Schwartz (4 stars on Goodreads).
+They are the co-creators of Axios and Politico.

 “Brevity is confidence.
 Length is fear.”